Hip Thrust Technique: Setup, Cues, and Common Fixes

 Why the Hip Thrust Is So Effective for Glutes

 Hip thrusts flip this: they're easiest at the bottom and hardest at lockout.
-This means the glutes are under peak tension when they're fully contracted, which research suggests may be superior for muscle hypertrophy.
+This means the glutes are under peak tension when they're fully contracted, which may be useful for hypertrophy, especially when combined with exercises that challenge the glutes in a stretched position.

 Step-by-Step Setup Guide